-Dennis Wheatley isn’t much read these days but at the time of his death in November 1977 he had sold over 40 million books and he was known to many as the “Prince of Thriller Writers”.
+Dennis Wheatley isn’t much read these days but at the time of his death in November 1977 he had sold over 40 million books and was known to many as the “Prince of Thriller Writers”.
 His extraordinary success began with his very first published book The Forbidden Territory written in 1933 and which was reprinted seven times in as many weeks.

-Wheatley was a quasi-fascist during most of the 1930s (Hermann Goering was a fan of his books and once invited him to Germany to meet the Nazi leaders) but somehow, and with the recommendation of his wife who was an MI5 driver, he ended up working in the offices of the War Cabinet.
-According to his obituary in the Times Wheatley was responsible for all the signposts in Britain to be removed in case of invasion, although another suggestion of his that all the houses in London’s outer suburbs were booby-trapped for any invading German soldiers, was thankfully never taken up.
+Wheatley was pretty well a quasi-fascist during most of the 1930s (Hermann Goering was a fan of his books and once invited him to Germany to meet the Nazi leaders) but somehow, and with the recommendation of his wife who was an MI5 driver, he ended up working in the offices of the War Cabinet.
+According to his obituary in the Times Wheatley was responsible for all the signposts in Britain to be removed in case of invasion, although another suggestion of his that all the houses in London’s outer suburbs were booby-trapped for any invading German soldiers, was unsurprisingly never taken up.

 Wheatley, however, did help plan the infamous operations that became known as “The Man Who Never Was” and “Monty’s Double”.
 Despite this it seems his war efforts were non too strenuous and Craig Cabell, writer of ‘Dennis Wheatley: Churchill’s storyteller’, described a typical wartime day as lunch at Rules, which would usually started with two or three Pimms at the bar, then wine with jugged hare or game with Welsh Rarebit to follow with the meal ending with Port or Kummel.
 An office “siesta” would usually follow with instructions that he should be woken by a single ring on the telephone, but only if urgent.